HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 #### Topic 2.
 [Physical Ergonomics I: Biomechanics]
 Watch the [videos listed as **2-1.
 Physical Ergonomics I: Biomechanics**](HFE02_1.md), then write the essay including the following subtopics.
 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos
-- **Subtopic 2.
-What is the 'human factors and ergonomics'?**: What do you know about HF/E?
-What could be core values of HF/E?
-Find one or two examples of ergonomic product and explain why that provides ergonomic values and how?
-- **Subtopic 3.
-Introduction to yourself**: Say something about yourself.
-What do you study in Handong?
-Why do you want to take this course?
-What do you expect to learn from this course?
-Is there anything that you'd like to say to the professor?
+- **Subtopic 2**: How can the knowledge of biomechanics help people in their daily life?
+- **Subtopic 3**: Provide some ideas about new product that uses human biomechanical data for general or specific people

+#### Topic 3.
+[Physical Ergonomics I: Biomechanics]
+Watch the [videos listed as **2-1.
+Physical Ergonomics I: Biomechanics**](HFE02_1.md), then write the essay including the following subtopics.
+- **Subtopic 1.
+Summary**: Summarize what you've learned from the videos
+- **Subtopic 2**: How can the knowledge of biomechanics help people in their daily life?
+- **Subtopic 3**: Provide some ideas about new product that uses human biomechanical data for general or specific people

 #### Topic 10.
 Epilog
-Please share your feeling, epilogue, opinion, summary, or anything that you'd like to say about the HFE course.
-Please answer questions such as (but not limited to): How was the course?
-How do you think about PPD sessions, online lectures (as flipped learning concept), projects, course management, 12-week period as intensive course?
-How did you do in this course?
-How did you learn?
-What have you earned from the course?
-How did you achieve your initial goal about this course?
-And what is your next step?
-How the earned knowledge and experience can be used in the future? ... (and anything to say related to HFE)
+lease share how you studied in this course, also how you worked in team.
+Which core concepts have your learned?
+What have you earned from the activities of this class?
+What is new experience you have gotten in the course?
+How did you do through the course?
+How did you learn and experience?
+How did you acheive your initial goal?
+What is your next step in human-centered design, HF/E, HCI, or UX/UI areas?
+How could the earned knowledge and experiences be used in your future study or work?
+And do you have anything to share related to this course?
 - no page limit for this assignment